Who can benefit from feetfirstTM hay

 Nutritional and Mineral Analysis

-We comprehensively test every batch of hay so we know the level of sugar, starch and protein as well as the Water Soluble Carbohydrates.
+We comprehensively test every batch of hay so we know the level of sugar, starch and protein.

 We also do a mineral analysis of each batch which is essential for customers who require bespoke supplementation.